KmolYuan/Pyslvs-UI/docs/mechanism.md

 + New / Edit / Delete link
 + Scale mechanism

+The "edit" operation can be triggered by double clicking the position on the main canvas; and "delete" operation can be triggered by "delete" key.

+There are some convenient commands for editing entities in context menu, they will appear when needed.

++ Points:
+    + Grounded: Add / remove ground link to the link list of the point(s).
+    + Multiple joint: Merge the point(s) into a specific point.
+    + Copy coordinate: Copy the current coordinate to system clipboard.
+    + Clone: Copy the point(s) as new point(s).
++ Links:
+    + Merge links: Merge the link(s) together.
+    + Release: Make the ground link as a new link.
+    + Constrain: Merge the link(s) into ground link.
++ Shared:
+    + Copy table data: Copy the cell information of the table.

 The operations are fully support undo and redo action.
-And the adjacency will be updated automatically if only edited one entity.
+And the adjacency will be updated automatically, even if there has only one entity edited.

-The "edit" operation can be triggered by double clicking the position on the main canvas; and "delete" operation can be triggered by "delete" key.

 ## Selection